fastrgv/Asud/README.md

 * [C]-key		=> view toggle: xCycle (shows only 1st-found, searches good only)

 * [k]-key		=> view toggle: Key-Cell test: If no cell selected, tests all cells until contradiction is found.
-**If you select a cell first, this limits Key-Cell test to selected cell.**
+**You may select a cell first, to limit Key-Cell test to selected cell.**

 * [l]-key		=> view: multiple Linked-pairs-chains hilighted with alternating Red/Blue colors